What is Pelvic Floor Physiotherapy?

 Pelvic Floor Assessment

-The initial assessment typically starts with getting to know you, your concerns and medical history.
-This is the first step in figuring out the root cause of the problem.
+The initial assessment usually involves getting to know your concerns and medical history.
+It is the first step in determining the root cause of the issue.

-The next step is the medical exam consisting of a postural and movement analysis and a pelvic floor exam.
+The next step is the physical examination, which entails postural and movement assessments and pelvic floor evaluation.

-A pelvic floor internal assessment is considered the gold standard for checking the function of the deeper layer of your pelvic floor.
+An internal pelvic floor exam is considered the gold standard for checking the function of the deeper layer of your pelvic floor.